Get 80% off your plan for your first 3 months*

 Do I have to pay taxes when I sell my business?

-Yes, you'll likely pay taxes on the profit from the sale.
-This profit is typically treated as a capital gain, with rates depending on how long you've owned the business.
+Yes, you will likely pay taxes on the profit from the sale.
+This profit is typically treated as a capital gain, with rates depending on how long you have owned the business.
 The sale structure, asset allocation, and your business type all affect your final tax bill, so consult a tax professional.

 What happens if I can't find a buyer for my business?